Pack Creek Bear Tour

 - 25-minute float plane flight to Admiralty National Monument, inside the Kootznoowoo Wilderness;

-- maximum of five participants on every tour;
+- Maximum of five guests on every tour;

 - $829/person July 5 – August 25. $789/person outside of peak season (Customary Guide Gratuity not included);